Are you unsure whether your website needs a re-design? View our checklist to find out

 Help is at hand!
 You may be confused whether your website needs a lick of paint or a full re-design.
 We have compiled a checklist to help you decide if the time is right for a change.

 Let’s face it, we have all become impatient – no longer will we sit patiently, waiting for pages to load with fancy graphics and animations.
-Most modern websites are optimised for speed & performance to the extent that they load their entire content in just a few seconds!
+Most modern websites are optimised for speed & performace to the extent that they load their entire content in just a few seconds!

 Your website reflects your business online – first impressions last and why it’s important your website looks modern.

 Some examples of very dated web design are: